Don’t be confused when reading a recipe and you see a culinary term you don’t understand. We have everything you need here to become a famous foodie!

-Confusing Cooking Terms and What They Mean – Glossary of Cooking Terms
+Culinary Terms and Definitions – Glossary of Cooking Terms for the Foodie

 Do you sometimes watch those cooking shows on The Food Network and get confused about the difference between braising and basting?
 What about poaching and parboiling?
 Do you know the difference?

 If these questions are stumping you then it’s time to take your cooking IQ to the next level.
 Here are our simple explanations for cooking terms that are often used in recipes and cooking shows.